-The algorithm will now block the ad zone if there are zero conversions out of 1,000 Clicks.
-The number of extra rules is unlimited, so you can keep adding more rules to the algorithm to further fine-tune the automation.
+The number of extra rules is unlimited, so you can keep adding more rules to the algorithm to further fine-tune the automation, by clicking Add.

 Note: Each rule will be applied on an OR basis and not an AND basis, which means that each rule is applied individually.
 Whichever of the set rules fulfils the condition first will be triggered and will block the ad zone.

-Once all the desired rules are added you should click Update.
-Once you click Update your new algorithm will begin working.
+Once all the desired rules are added, you should click Update.
+Once you click Update your new Zone Blocking Rule will begin working.

 If the algorithm has been running for a period, below the Rules creation section, there are two links: History and Campaigns using this bidding algorithm.

 This section shows a list of detailed information of all previously created campaigns set using a specific algorithm.
 This section shows any optimization events (such as increasing or lowering the bid) and blocking events that have occured over the last 30 days.

 You can filter the results by date, or choose whether to see Optimized Bids or Blocked Zones.
 You can also search by Campaign Name, Id or Site/Zone Name, Site/Zone Name ID, Browsers, Countries, Languages, Mobile Carriers, Operating Systems, Devices or any relevant ID.

 If you hover over the question mark of a blocked zone in orange, you will see the reason why the zone is blocked, based on the campaign targeting.
 For the bidding under the Action header, you will see the Optimized Bid in blue.
 Under the New/Old Bid header, you will see the new bid obtained by the Bidder and the original bid set.

 Campaigns using this bidding algorithm

 This shows a full list of all the campaigns using this specific bidding/rules algorithm.
 It will show Campaign ID, Campaign Name, and Type of ad format.
 On the left of this list, if you tick the boxes next to each campaign and click Remove selected, the specific algorithm will be removed from those selected campaigns.

 As soon as an ad zone is blocked, it cannot be unblocked, and manual ad zone blocking is disabled (from the Statistics tab and from the Campaign tab).